cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

   * The Firefox web browser starts when the machine starts.
 Its default home page is the CDAP Console (http://localhost:9999).
   * Maven is installed and configured to work for CDAP.
-  * The Java JDK and Node JS are both installed.
+  * Java JDK 7 and Node.js are both installed.
   * The CDAP SDK is installed under ``/Software/cdap-sdk-2.5.0``.
   * The commands for starting and stopping the Standalone CDAP are `listed below. <#starting-and-stopping-the-standalone-cdap>`__